 Avoid shaming or demeaning language toward your loved one about his or her addictive behavior.
 Addiction makes a person feel ashamed, guilty, and hopeless.
 Stay positive and encourage your loved one to get help.

 If you or a loved one is struggling with addiction, do not be afraid to ask for help.
 Addiction is isolating, but you are not alone.
-At Serenity Springs Recovery Center, we recognize the importance of every client’s physical, mental, and spiritual healing.
+At Cypress Lakes Lodge Addiction Recovery Center, we recognize the importance of every client’s physical, mental, and spiritual healing.
 Take the first step toward a newly restored, healthy lifestyle in sobriety and get help today.